A Weed Grows In Toledo, And Residents Hang Their Christmas Hopes Upon It

 A quick glance at the place where West Alexis and Secor roads meet in Toledo, Ohio, reveals just another intersection of concrete and capitalism: a Western Union, a gym and a chicken joint frame the flow of traffic.
 But out of a crack in the curb, a scrawny weed pushes forth that has come to embody a city's holiday cheer.

 University of Toledo student Alyssa Emrick, 20, tells NPR that she and her family had often driven past the weed recently on their way to and from church.
 Then on Dec.
-9, a light went off for her dad, Troy.
+9, a light went off for her father, Troy.

 "For a while he has wanted to decorate something kind of random, so when people see it they smile," his daughter says.
 The weed reminded him of Charlie Brown's spindly Christmas tree, so it fit the bill.